Guitar Build Process

 Some side clamping is good, but not too tight, don't want to split the grain

-Clean off all squeeze out
+Clean off all squeeze out (especially for a glued-in neck)

 Take note of the thickness of the thickness of the backing plate